Questions about PBI Education

 Our courses compare to similar courses from providers like: Vanderbilt, Sante, Center for Personalized Education for Professionals (CPEP), Physician Assessment and Clinical Education (PACE), Case Western, Western Institute of Legal Medicine (WILM), Institute for Medical Quality (IMQ), KSTAR Physician Resources, Florida Medical Association (FMA), and others.

 I can’t pay in full for a course right now, but I need to take it ASAP, what can I do?

 Course fees can be paid by credit or debit card, or with financing through PayPal Credit.
-PayPal Credit allows participants to confirm their seat in a course interest-free with no payments if the course is paid in full within six months.
+PayPal Credit allows participants to confirm their enrollment in a course interest-free with a $99.00 down payment if the course is paid in full within six months.
 Just select PayPal Credit as your payment option during registration and follow the prompts to verify your credit.
 You will need to create a PayPal account if you do not already have one to make use of the financing.

 Can I attend a course proactively for CE credit even if I don’t have a disciplinary order?

 Yes!
 We welcome and encourage participants to proactively educate themselves by taking our courses, even if they have no disciplinary issues to address.

 If I can’t attend a full course, can I attend part of the course for partial credit?